Friday, April 19, 2024

 In The Enigma Girls, the secretive behind-the-scenes story of the contributions made by teenage girls at Bletchley Park during World War II are featured.

 Their story begins with the start of World War II which began with the invasion of Poland by Nazi Germany.
 This came as a shock to British Prime Minister Neville Chamberlain who had brokered what he believed was a permanent peace with Hitler.
 Germany was not to invade any other European countries after annexing Czechoslovakia in 1938.
-With the invasion of Poland, Britain declared war on Germany.
+But when Germany invaded Poland, breaking the treaty with Britain, Chamberlain was forced to declare war on Germany.

-With the declaration of war, many government agencies were move to the countryside to protect them.
+With the declaration of war, many government agencies were moved to the countryside to protect them.
 One such agency was the Government Code and Cipher School (GC&CS), part of the Secret Intelligence Service.
 Their new location was a country estate fifty miles from London, called Bletchley Park.
-It was given the code name, Station X. The purpose was to break German codes and ciphers to learn the German military plans.
+It was given the code name, Station X. It's purpose was to break German codes and ciphers so as to learn the German military plans.
 Thousands of lives were at stake.

 In 1940, eighteen-year-old Jane Hughes, the eighteen-year-old daughter of Lord and Lady Hughes was to be a debutante.
 But Jane did not want the parties, dances, or dinners.
 What she wanted to was to be a part of the war effort.
 It was a letter from a former classmate inviting her to join them at Bletchley that changed everything.
 After being sworn to secrecy, Jane was assigned to Hut 6 where she worked to break Enigma codes sent by the Luftwaffe and the Wehrmacht.